pedestal/pedestal/guides/documentation/service-routing.md

 The `url-for` functions only return URLs.
-The `io.pedestal.http.route/form-action-for-routes` function takes a route table returns a function that accepts a route-name (and optional arguments) and returns a map containing a URL and an HTTP verb.
+The `io.pedestal.http.route/form-action-for-routes` function takes a route table and returns a function that accepts a route-name (and optional arguments) and returns a map containing a URL and an HTTP verb.

 ```clj